Is Mid-America a Southern Baptist Convention seminary?

-Current tuition at Mid-America is just $225 per credit hour.
-A typical full time 15-hour traditional class semester will cost $3375, plus a Campus Fee of $220, for a total of $3595.
-Online and Mini-Term classes are slightly more, $253 per credit hour.
+Current tuition at Mid-America is just $325 per credit hour.
+Online and Mini-Term classes are $325 per credit hour.
+There is a $250 per semester Student Fee for residential or online students.
 (For more tuition and fees information, click here.)

 Is there a dress code at Mid-America?

 Yes.
 Mid-America students are asked to wear clothing that would fit into a “business casual” atmosphere.
 Men are asked to wear collared shirts with no logos, tucked into nice pants (no jeans), and to wear nice shoes (no athletic shoes or sandals).
 Women students are asked to wear nice pants (no jeans or capris) with blouses, or dresses of appropriate length, with no see-through or low-cut items.